Jonny Owen: Career

 In his later teens he was in the 1990s indie band The Pocket Devils as bass player and lead singer/songwriter.
 Signed to Sanctuary Records in the UK and Pop Music Records in the US, they split after Sanctuary Records and The Pocket Devils came to a mutual termination.

 Owen landed the part of Richey in the Welsh drama series Nuts and Bolts in 1999.
 From Nuts and Bolts he landed parts in UK Network series including Murphy's Law and Dirty Work.

+A year later, he began hosting HTV Wales' 'Soccer Sunday' with his first appearance at Sam Hammam's first home match as then owner of Cardiff City as they drew 1-1 against Blackpool in August 2000.

 His meeting with Irvine Welsh when filming the Gene video "Is it over?" led to Owen working with Welsh (and his writing partner Dean Cavanagh) on several dramas including Dose for the BBC, Wedding Belles for C4 and Good Arrows for ITV (which Owen also produced).

 His 2006 film Little White Lies won several film festival awards and was featured at the Moscow Film Festival.
 He played a BNP thug.
 In 2007 he appeared as Banana Boat in Torchwood.

 Owen has also worked extensively as a writer and producer for ITV Wales, including winning the Gwyn Alf Williams Award at the Welsh BAFTAs for the 40th anniversary documentary of the Aberfan disaster.
 It was revealed during shooting that Owen's father had been one of the first Welsh miners on the scene in the recovery operation.

 Owen also did a piece for Cardiff City F.C.'s appearance in the FA Cup final for Match of the Day in 2008.
 It received positive reviews in the media, including The Guardian calling it the best part of the day's coverage apart from the football.